 Got flu symptoms?
 It's not always possible to speed up your recovery, but certain flu treatments can help reduce the length of your suffering, if you use them correctly.
 Here's how.

 Congratulations: You’ve got the flu!
 That might sound like a minor inconvenience, but influenza is no joke.
-Despite the medical community’s best preventive efforts (including the flu vaccine, which most of us should be getting annually), millions of Americans are sickened, hundreds of thousands of us are hospitalized, and tens of thousands of us die from flu every year.
+Despite the medical community’s best preventive efforts (including the flu vaccine, which you should be getting annually), millions of Americans are sickened, hundreds of thousands are hospitalized, and tens of thousands die from flu every year.

 Unfortunately, since influenza is a virus, there’s no cure for it; antibiotics are useless against it and for the most part, you just need to wait it out.
 But there is a way to soften the blow.
 “Flu is one of the few viral respiratory illnesses that we can actually treat specifically,” says Susan J. Rehm, MD, vice chair of the department of infectious disease and executive director of physician health at Cleveland Clinic.

 “Antiviral medications are specific to the influenza virus and they actually inhibit the virus from reproducing, and in that way can help people have a milder case of flu and get better faster,” says Dr. Rehm.
 “They are the only things that are proven to make a difference in terms of the severity or duration of illness.”